gagolews/clustering-benchmarks/.devel/sphinx/weave/results-v1.md

 (sec:results-v1)=
 # Clustering Results Repository (v1.1.0)

-We have also prepared a repository of
+We have prepared a repository of
 [clustering results](https://github.com/gagolews/clustering-results-v1/)
 for problems from our {ref}`sec:suite-v1`.